Log geometry and lifting rational points: Introduction

 Under mild assumptions, we prove the two notions coincide. \begin{theorem}[{Proposition \ref{comparefirmlieinfirmament}, Theorem \ref{thm:firm=firmament}}] Let $f : X \to Y$ be a surjective, log flat, log reduced, finite presentation morphism of log schemes and consider a map $p : S \to Y$.
 If $S$ is \begin{itemize} \item a log point with rank one log structure, or \item the spectrum $S = \spec R$ of a discrete valuation ring with log structure $R\setminus \{0\}$, \end{itemize} then $p$ is $f$-firm if and only if $p$ lies in the firmament of $f$. \end{theorem}

 This identification allows us, via Theorem~\ref{thm:thibault}, to establish the following claim—stated without proof in \cite[paragraph following Theorem~2.4.18]{abramovich09ClayNotes}:

 \begin{theorem}[{Theorem \ref{LiftAbr}}] Let $S=\Spec A$ where $A$ is a Dedekind domain with fraction field $K$ of characteristic zero.
 Let $f: X \to Y$ be a proper, dominant map of integral proper $K$-varieties.

-After replacing $S$ by a sufficiently small nonempty open subset, there exists a proper log smooth $K$-birational model $f':X' \to Y'$ of $f$ and a proper log smooth $S$-model $g:\mathscr X'\to\mathscr Y'$ of $f'$ such that every $K$-point on the locus $X'_0\subseteq X'$ where the log structure is trivial induces an $S$-point on $\mathscr{Y}'$ that lies in the firmament of $g$ (Definition \ref{def:firmamentcontactorder}), and conversely, every $S$-point on $\mathscr{Y}'$ that intersects the locus where the log structure of $\mathscr Y'$ is trivial and lies in the firmament of $g$ lifts étale locally on $S$ to a rational point on $X'$. \end{theorem}
+After replacing $S$ by a sufficiently small nonempty open subset, there exists a proper log smooth $K$-birational model $f':X' \to Y'$ of $f$ and a proper log smooth $S$-model $g:\mathscr X'\to\mathscr Y'$ of $f'$ such that every $K$-point on the locus $X'_0\subseteq X'$ where the log structure is trivial induces an $S$-point on $\mathscr{Y}'$ that lies in the firmament of $g$ (Definition \ref{def:firmamentcontactorder}).

+Conversely, every $S$-point $p$ on $\mathscr{Y}'$ that intersects the locus where the log structure of $\mathscr Y'$ is trivial and lies in the firmament of $g$ lifts étale locally on $S$ to a rational point on $X'$.